andreapassini/DontLetLukeFall/Documentation/GDD.md

-# Questions

-## Prototype Problem
-### Luke
-Is not falling, check friction with Rigid body and Physic Material

-### Platforms
-UI Sprites does not match Platform Size, check factor size in relation with camera size and resolution

-### Action UI
-Not loading sprite form Action Sequence

-## Platform Action

-When Luke will land on a special platform, its effect will be triggered causing Luke to perform the action specified by the platform.

-**How long the action will last?**

-1. **De-Synch**
-	The platform action will fire and affect the behavior of Luke in parallel with Luke's actions but its timer will **not** be **synched** with Luke's Actions Timer
-2. **Substitute and restart**
-	The platform action will substitute the current Luke's Action in the UI and its timer will reset
-3. **Synch**
-	The platform action will fire and affect the behavior of Luke in parallel with Luke's actions but its timer will **synched** with Luke's Actions Timer
-4. Shortcut (De-Sync with "no-time related actions")

-**Where it will be shown on the UI**
-- On top of the Head of Luke, with a small sign (Circle with inside the action, a colored bar around the circle dictating the remaining time)
-- On the Action UI substituting the current Action

-Vertical actions do not affect horizontal actions Horizontal actions do not affect vertical actions

-**Platform Stopping**
-What height will Luke be able to overcome?

 **Crouch and Jump**
 What happen if Luke is crouched and a Jump action is fired?

-**Platform**
-How to fuse color and outline of the platforms

 <br>
 ## Prof Suggestions
 ### Luke's Action